mohsen1/checkbox-list/README.md

 > A web component for listed checkboxes and optionally a "check all" checkbox

-## Warning: under development

-This project is under development and is not ready for use.
-Please checkout the code and look at the issue tracker if you want to contribute

 ## Installation

 1. Install using npm or Bower